friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/water/waterHeight.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This function computes the height of the water environment using raymarching.
-This is useful to place objects on the water's surface.
+It takes an arbitrary input position and returns that very position moved to the correct height.
+This is useful to place objects on the [Water Surface](waterSurface.md).

 ---